-Tomorrowland Terrace is a counter service restaurant in Tokyo Disneyland’s Tomorrowland.
-This restaurant is fairly basic by American standards, as it serves burgers, chicken nuggets, and a chicken burger.
-That’s it.
-However, it’s really popular in Tokyo Disneyland.
-I suspect that’s for a couple of reasons: 1) the food items have “character motifs,” and are shaped like Mickey Mouse heads, and 2) this is stereotypical American food, and since Tokyo Disneyland is in part a showplace of American culture, it’s sort of one of those, “when in Rome, do as the Romans do” type things.
+You might be drawn into Tomorrowland Terrace, seeing the crowds that make it really popular at Tokyo Disneyland.
+It draws crowds for a couple of reasons: 1) the food items have “character motifs,” and are shaped like kawaii Mickey Mouse heads, and 2) this is stereotypical American food, and since Tokyo Disneyland is in part a showplace of American culture, it’s sort of one of those, “when in Rome, do as the Romans do” type things.

 In terms of ambiance, Tomorrowland Terrace is fascinating.
 Walt Disney World fans will instantly recognize it.
 Not because it bears a striking resemblance to the Magic Kingdom restaurant of the same name, but because of how it bears a striking resemblance to a Magic Kingdom restaurant of the same location, Cosmic Ray’s Starlight Cafe…which actually used to be called Tomorrowland Terrace.

 This is both a good and bad thing, and something we’ve already covered in more detail in our Aesthetics of Tokyo Disneyland’s Tomorrowland post.
 I am a big fan of Tomorrowland, so I wanted to visit Tomorrowland Terrace to see the similarities and differences.
 Plus, who could resist a Mickey Mouse shaped burger?!

 Not even those cute Mickey Mouse burgers or their fun boxes could redeem Tomorrowland Terrace.

 We tried both types of burgers, fries, and chicken nuggets.
 The burgers were small (this ended up being a good thing), but they were no cheaper than other, much larger counter service entrees elsewhere.
 Sarah and I both like burger with egg on it, so she ordered that.
 “Repulsive” would be a charitable way to describe her burger.